mcsmithers/TaboolaPMReloaded/README.md

 ![Multiple Days with Filtering](Filtering.png "Multiple Day View with Filtering")

-## To run
+## To use
-This is running on a private server, however, to get it set up, you would clone the repo then run `npm install` to install all the packages.
-After that, just go to the server location or use `http-server` for a local one.
-Note that the main script is eliminated out of the need of protection of private information.
+This is running on a private server, however to examine the code, you would clone the repo.
+Note that the main script is edited to protect information, but I have included screen shots to show how this looks in action.